Continued support for CCTV systems and delayed rise in parking fees across Banbury as council updates its budget plans

 A delay to the proposal for an additional car parking increase of no more than 10p per hour from April 2022.
 The council will delay this increase to ensure increases in car park fees do not occur more frequently than annually.
 The council has historically kept car parking charges as low as possible, and any increase would be benchmarked against the prices charged by other car park providers locally and in neighbouring towns.
 Under the original proposal this would have increased income by £100,000 in 2022/23.
 Under the new proposal it would increase income by £66,000.

-Councillor Barry Wood, leader of Cherwell District Council, said: “We are pleased to have some scope to make changes to the budget first proposed in December.
+Councillor Barry Wood, Conservative leader of the council, said: “We are pleased to have some scope to make changes to the budget first proposed in December.
 This is as a result of more government funding being received than anticipated.
 However, the funding applies only to 2022/23 and not 2023/24 and beyond.

 “We still therefore need to make the majority of the carefully planned savings we announced in December.
 Longer-term issues include uncertainty around the government’s plans on resetting business rates and the New Homes Bonus Scheme, which is currently winding down, both of which are being prepared for in the council’s financial plans.